aws-observability/aws-o11y-recipes/docs/recipes/amg-automation-tf.md

 ![API key creation](../images/api-key-creation.png)

+!!! info
+    The API key is valid for a limited time, in AMG you can use values up to 30 days.

 Once you hit the `Add` button you should see a pop-up dialog that contains the API key: